jhpce-jhu/jhpce_mkdocs/docs/sw/r-n-friends.md

 Instead, you will need to  add a tunnel from MobaXterm.

-Before setting up the tunnel you may find it helpful to set up an SSH key using the steps at https://jhpce.jhu.edu/knowledge-base/mobaxterm-configuration#ssh-keys While not a requirement, this will eliminate the need to login using your password and Google Verification Code.
+Before setting up the tunnel you may find it helpful to set up an SSH key using the steps at [this page about ssh](../access/ssh/#ssh-keys.md)   While not a requirement, this will eliminate the need to login using your password and Google Verification Code.
 Note that if you are setting up the tunnel for the C-SUB, you will not be able to use SSH keys due to the enhanced security of the C-SUB.

 To start, click on the “Tunneling” icon at the top of MobaXterm, and you should see the window below: